More Than a Smell: How Terpenes Help Plants Grow

 Some studies have shown that certain terpenes can stimulate the growth of plants.
 Others have shown that terpenes can protect plants against ultraviolet radiation, which can damage plant cells and lead to cancer.

-How to Utilize Terpenes in your Garden
+How to Utilize Terpenes in Your Garden

 Terpenes can be used to your advantage in the garden.
 By using plants that produce terpenes, you can attract pollinators, deter pests, and promote plant growth.